(Please note that this information below may change.)

 2. What is UNC's policy on transfer students from other PA programs?
 Do you offer advanced standing?

-The PA Program does not offer advanced standing or accept transfer of credit from other PA programs.
+The PA Program does not waive curriculum requirements or accept transfer of credit from other PA programs or other graduate degree programs.
+Admitted students, regardless of level of education, are required to complete all curriculum requirements.
 All relevant coursework required for graduation must be completed in the UNC Chapel Hill PA Program.

 3. If I am accepted into the PA program, may I defer my acceptance to the following year?